LaxarJS/laxar/docs/manuals/widgets_and_activities.md

 When looking at the template, you might have wondered where the `features.headline.htmlText` came from.
 This is a _feature configuration_ option of our widget:
 We want to be able to control the headline text for each instance of our widget.
-For this reason, we make it configurable by adding a feature entry to the `widget.json`:
+For this reason, we specify a configuration option by adding a feature entry to the `widget.json`:

 ```JSON
 {